marcelomijas/econometrics-cheatsheet/README.md

 Available in English and Spanish in .pdf and .tex formats.

-:construction: Currently is a work in progress, an usable and more comprehensive version is scheduled to be released at the first week of 2022. :construction:
+:construction: Currently is a work in progress, an usable and more comprehensive version (in English) is scheduled to be released during the first week of 2022. :construction: